Transitions in Dynamic Point Labeling: Consecutive Transitions

-\subparagraph{Naive transitions.} Before we can propose more elaborate transition styles, we first evaluate the potential overlaps for a single label performing its movement.
-Figure~\ref{fig:naive-eight-overlaps}a shows how only a single stationary square label can interfere with the moving label.
+We start with evaluating the potential overlaps for a single label performing its movement. \cref{fig:naive-eight-overlaps}a shows how only a single stationary square label can interfere with the moving label.

-\begin{restatable}{lemma}{naiveLemma} In \Transition{R M_i A}, where only label $l_i$ moves, at most one overlap can occur. \end{restatable} \begin{proof} As we perform removals before the movement and additions afterwards, we can guarantee that the start and end positions of label $l_i$ are free.
+\begin{lemma} In \Transition{R M_i A}, where only label $l_i$ moves, at most one overlap can occur. \end{lemma} \begin{proof} As we perform removals before the movement and additions afterwards, we can guarantee that the start and end positions of label $l_i$ are overlap-free.
 Thus any overlap can occur only during diagonal movement of $l_i$, when $l_i$ moves from one candidate position in \Labeling{1}, to a non-adjacent candidate position in \Labeling{2}.
 Assume without loss of generality that $l_i$ traverses the lower-left label position, when moving from top-left to bottom-right.
-Only a single other (stationary) label $l_j$ can be positioned such that both \Labeling{1} and \Labeling{2} are overlap-free and the label overlaps with the area traversed by $l_i$ (see Figure~\ref{fig:naive-eight-overlaps}a).
+Only a single other (stationary) label $l_j$ can be positioned such that both \Labeling{1} and \Labeling{2} are overlap-free and the label overlaps with the area traversed by $l_i$ (see \cref{fig:naive-eight-overlaps}a).
 Any additional label overlapping the traversed area, without overlapping $l_j$, would overlap the start or end position of $l_i$. \end{proof}

 Next we consider an arbitrary order of all $n$ moving labels in a transition.
 We define a conflict graph, which has a vertex for each moving label, and an edge between overlapping labels.
-With a packing argument we locally bound the degree of each of the $n$ moving labels to 14 by considering the start, intermediate, and end position of such a label (these overlaps are achieved in Figure~\ref{fig:naive-eight-overlaps}b).
-By the handshaking lemma this results in at most $7n$ overlaps.
+With a packing argument we locally bound the degree of each of the $n$ moving labels to fourteen by considering the start, intermediate, and end position of such a label (these overlaps are achieved in \cref{fig:naive-eight-overlaps}b).
+By the handshaking lemma, which states that in each graph the sum of vertex degrees equals twice the number of edges, this results in at most $7n$ overlaps.